MediaComem/comem-archidep/ex/sftp-deployment.md

 ## Run the PHP development server

-Also in the uploaded directory on the server, run a PHP development server on port 3000:
+Also in the uploaded directory on the server, run a [PHP development server][php-dev-server] on port 3000:

 ```bash
 $> php -S 0.0.0.0:3000